• Wed. Nov 12th, 2025

 A REGULAR HAUNT

 Cypriot men regularly visited their local coffee shop two or three times a day.
 They would spend their time smoking, drinking and playing some unique Cypriot card games.
-Cypriot versions of BACKGAMMON and chess were also played and loud sounds from patrons engrossed in these games would often be heard from the street.
-Travellers passing through would often stop at the local coffee shop not only for refreshments but also for local information or directions.
+Cypriot versions of BACKGAMMON and chess were also played.
+The loud sounds from patrons engrossed in these games would often be heard from the street.
+Travellers, passing through a village, would often first stop at the local coffee shop not only for refreshments but also for local information or directions.

 SPECIAL EVENTS & SHOWS